SpinningForth.com

 The Semi-Rigid Heddle

 Be unencumbered.
 This little tool lets you take small weaving projects wherever you go.
 It's like a rigid heddle, but its supple TexSolv "eyes" make threading fast and easy.
 Lightweight, it puts no strain on the warp.
-The beads on the lower edge stabilize it for comfortable weaving.
+It is delightfully portable and quick to set up in the way that best suits you for comfortable weaving.

 Put a simple knot at each end of the warp, use a couple of small hardware-store clamps to hold it taut, and you're ready to weave warp-faced bands in plainweave -- anywhere.
 It's like an inkle loom without all the wood.
 It's so compact you can carry it in a sandwich bag, even with a weaving in progress.